camptocamp/stock-logistics-workflow/stock_picking_back2draft/README.rst

 Usage
 =====

-Just open a cancelled pickings and click on the 'back to draft' button
+Just open a canceled transfer and click on the 'back to draft' button

 Bug Tracker
 ===========